 Roadhouses are the feature of our day, providing some wonderful insights into outback life.
 Our first stop is Stuarts Well Roadhouse, where the main interest is in the emus in the yard and the camel farm next door.

 At Erldunda, after about 200km on the road, we turn west onto the Lasseter Highway and make the Mount Ebenezer Roadhouse our lunch stop another 56km further on.
-I was delighted to find the roadhouse’s art gallery offers some terrific affordable art, showcasing work from Imanpa Arts, made by local women, and snap up a small piece by Phyllis Bulla that depicts women around a waterhole.
+I was delighted to find the roadhouse’s art gallery offered some terrific affordable art, showcasing work from Imanpa Arts, made by local women, and snapped up a small piece by Phyllis Bulla that depicts women around a waterhole.

 Mount Ebenezer Roadhouse is owned by the Imanpa community, located 13km from the roadhouse at the base of the Basedow mountain range; the land surrounding the roadhouse is the traditional land of members of this community, predominantly Yakunytjatjara and Pitjantjatjara people.

 The artists paint in the Western Desert ‘dot’ painting style, and there is a wide range of pieces to choose from, as well as wooden carvings and jewellery made from seeds and painted in traditional motifs.

 For lunch, it’s hard to go past the roadhouse’s Ted’s Steak Sanga (sandwich) – with or without “the lot” – and we eat at one of the cafe tables, also painted in the local style.